teolemay/ROI-analysis/README.md

 # Running the package
 To install the requirements: ensure that you already have python and pip installed, then run

-    pip install -r requirements.txt
+    > pip install -r requirements.txt

-Next, ensure that `ROI_GUI.py` and the `ROI_functions_images` folder are both downloaded in the same directory.
+Next, ensure that `ROI_GUI.py` and the `ROI_functions_images` folder are both downloaded and extracted directly into the desired python environment.
 Running `ROI_GUI.py` will open the GUI and allow access to the ROI analysis functionalities.

+If using Anaconda, it is best to run the script from the Anaconda command prompt with

+    > python ROI_GUI.py

+This ensures that any error messages that may occur are accessible if the GUI crashes.